 The Italians are the OGs of pizza, but the Americans broadened the pizza horizons and turned it into something much larger and heavier.
 There are several pizza styles across the country from New York pizza which is sold by the slice and often folded in half to eat, to deep-dish Chicago pizza (also known as ‘pie’) which is all about the stringy cheese and the dense toppings beneath it.
 Go wild and try them all.

 The only thing better than the sweet smell of warm waffles wafting through the air is taking your first bite.
 The origins of waffles can be traced back to ancient Greece, but they only started gaining global recognition after the Dutch arrived in the US in the 1600s with a waffle iron.
-You can go simple or over-the-top with toppings, but fresh fruit, ice cream and chocolate sauce are all firm favourites.
+You can go simple or over-the-top with toppings, but fresh fruit, ice cream and chocolate sauce are all firm favorites.
 Fried chicken, bacon and maple syrup are also a hit, and if you’ve never imagined bacon and syrup would be a perfect match, all we can say is don’t knock it till you try it!

 Barbeque is huge in the States, but it’s extra prevalent – and some would say extra delicious – in the South where the smell of sizzling meat tempts you at every street corner.
 From fall-off-the-bone ribs and lip-smacking pulled pork to tender brisket that has been marinated and smoked to perfection for hours, American-style barbeque is all about the ‘low and slow’.
 The meat is the star of the show, but your plate will often come with a side of creamy slaw, mac n’ cheese, smoky baked beans and buttery corn.

 11. Key lime pie